rht-labs/tech-exercise/docs/slides/content/metrics-based-process-mapping.md

 * You can map the MBPM steps with the Big Picture flow and improvements for a better visualization of work.
 * Use a spreadsheet to calculate numbers for metrics because it's much easier.
-* Iterate Iterate Iterate!
+* Iterate!
 Start with small teams and compare over and over again.
 * If psychological safety is low, postpone gathering the numbers until trust is established.
 * Tools with numbers on them can be very intimidating to people.
 * Don't be too specific about the numbers, just use them as a gauge.
 It's not about the seconds, it's bigger than that.